 – A pastor must be someone who continuously

 grows in the grace of God.
-On the one hand, if the world respects your
+If the world respects our

 1Tim 3-6